immunefi-team/Bounty_Boosts/Alchemix/31355 - [SC - Low] Past Defeated Proposals Can Be Executed in the ....md

 # Past Defeated Proposals Can Be Executed in the Future

-Submitted on Fri May 17 2024 10:06:05 GMT-0400 (Atlantic Standard Time) by @Breeje for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 17th 2024 at 16:06:05 UTC by @Breeje for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31355